How to Stop Snoring

 Avoid Alcohol and Sedatives:

-Alcohol and other sedatives tend to act as muscle relaxants that can compromise your soft tissue.
+Alcohol and other sedatives tend to act as muscle relaxants.
+Reduced muscle tone can compromise your upper airway.
 If you are among those who snore regularly and loudly, you should avoid drinking alcohol at least two hours before bed.

 Regarding sedative medication, consult your doctor to either change your drug or stop taking them at night if possible.